Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Ribs

-Holes and windows
+Holes and Windows

 Chapter Five � Variations of Die Casting

-There are several variations of die casting, each offering unique characteristics and advantages.
-These variations are selected based on factors such as material choice, part geometry, production volume, and quality standards.
-Manufacturers meticulously evaluate these factors to determine the most suitable die casting method for a particular application.
+There are several variations of die casting, each with its own unique characteristics and advantages.
+These variations are chosen based on factors such as material selection, part geometry, production volume, and quality requirements.
+Manufacturers carefully consider these factors when deciding which die casting method to use for a specific application.
+Variations help overcome flaws, errors, deformities, and other issues found in die casting operations.

 Variants

-Pore free
+Pore Free

 Prior to injecting or pouring the molten metal, the die cavity is filled with oxygen.
 When the hot metal enters the cavity, the oxygen chemically combines with it to prevent gas bubbles eliminating trapped gas pores.
 In the diagram below, note the opening for active gas in this cold forging process.